antonyth18/Medium-clone/README.md

-# Medium Clone - Full Stack Blogging Platform
+# Medium - Full Stack Blogging Platform

 A **full-stack blogging application** inspired by Medium, built with **Hono**, **Prisma Accelerate**, **React**, **TypeScript**, and **TailwindCSS**.
 Users can **sign up**, **sign in**, **publish blogs**, and **read posts** — all secured with JWT-based authentication.